gethop-dev/hop-documentation/docs/source/how-to/delete-aws-resources/main.rst

 Delete the Cognito User Pool
 ----------------------------

-Cloudformation won't delete the Cognito User Pool, so it has to be deleted manually.
+Cloudformation will not delete the Cognito User Pool, so it has to be deleted manually.

 Go to the Cognito Console and find the HOP User Pool.
 HOP creates one